Astrodynamics/SpaceDSL/README.md

 The purpose is to provide an open framework for astronaut dynamics enthusiasts, and more freely to achieve astrodynamics simulation.
 The project is open under the `MIT` protocol, and it is also for freer purposes.
 The project is built with CMake and can be used on `Windows`, `Linux` and `Mac OS`.
-This library can compiled into `static library` or `dynamic library`.
+This library can compiled into `static library`, `dynamic library` and `python library`.
 Of course, it can also be used directly.

 ## Core features